vichi100/realtoapp/README.md

 14) when ever any new proerty / customer match show user that new matching is found in list as well deatils. this will work as match_count is increase

+15) if the property / customer belongs to others agent then in meeting please mention "call with other agent" meeting

+16) when sharing any property deatils make sure you replace original owner deatils